 - Speedy patient recovery

 - Enhanced protection of sensitive internal tissues

 At Orthopaedic Specialists, we employ conservative, minimally invasive methods first and foremost to address your concern.
 In the event non-surgical techniques and physical therapy are unable to effectively treat your carpal tunnel syndrome, micro-invasive carpal tunnel release may be right for you.
-Dr. Cobb offers free screenings and informational seminars on carpal tunnel syndrome in Davenport and Clinton.
 Contact our practice for more information or to schedule an appointment.